Sushmi-pal/Sushmi-pal/README.md

 ### Hi there.
 My name is Sushmita Palikhe. 👋
-I am a student of Computer Engineering.
-Currently I am learning from various online classes to sharpen my programming skills.
 🔭
 <!--
 **Sushmi-pal/Sushmi-pal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.